David-OConnor/pyflow/README.md

 It also includes some convenience features, like running standalone files in their own environment with no config, and running project functions directly from the CLI.

+You don't need Python installed to use it; it will install the specified version of Python if not already installed.
+*This feature currently
+ only works on Windows, Ubuntu≥18.04, and Debian.
+For now, if on another OS, assume you must have the version of Python you wish to use installed, and available on the PATH.*

+Only works with Python ≥ 3.4.

 **Goal**: Make using and publishing Python projects as simple as possible.
-Understanding Python environments shoudn't be required to use dependencies safely.
+Understanding Python environments shouldn't be required to use dependencies safely.
+We're attempting to fix each stumbling block in the Python workflow, so that it's as elegant as the language itself.

-Only works with Python ≥ 3.4.
-You don't need Python installed to use it; it will install the specified version of Python if not already installed.

 ## Installation